 When looking for downsides, you will generally have to nitpick at things that technically have little to nothing to do with quality of the table’s playability.
 For instance, these model are technically used.
 They were used for the aforementioned championships.
 While they have been rigorously tested and only used for a few hours, they still may have marks where the professional players hit the table with the ball or paddle.

 Perhaps the biggest issue of these models is their size.
 At 280 pounds, these are by far the largest products on our list and will present moving challenges even for two people due to a ping pong table’s naturally bulky design.
 If you need to move the table up or down one or more flight of stairs, you may want to pay someone else to do it.
 Also, the corners are made out of hard PVC.
 This is not so much of an issue, but the fact that the corners are still sharp angled instead of rounded can cause injury if hit or ran into.

 STIGA XTR Outdoor – Best Outdoor Ping Pong Table

-Still, this is an all around decent option if you need an outdoor type and despite the fact that it is one of the pricier products on our list, it is actually still reasonably priced for an outdoor table which are generally more expensive than indoor models anyway.
+Still, this is an all-around decent option if you need an outdoor type and despite the fact that it is one of the pricier products on our list, it is actually still reasonably priced for an outdoor table which is generally more expensive than indoor models anyway.

 That said, this product is only 6 mm thick, which is thin even for an outdoor type, and is barely thick enough to qualify for the bare minimum of what you should expect from a quality outdoor model.
 On top of that, the aluminum surface will generate an odd metallic sound as the ball bounces on it.
 A thicker table would still generate a somewhat metallic sound, but it would not resonate as much and be a bit more muffled.